 Report Highlights.
-Student loan debt in the United States totals $1.68 trillion and grows over 6 times faster than the nation’s economy.
+Student loan debt in the United States totals $1.71 trillion and grows 6 times faster than the nation’s economy.*

-- The 42.3 million Americans with federal student loan debt each owe an average $36,520 for their federal loans.
+- Approximately 42.9 million Americans with federal student loan debt each owe an average $36,406 for their federal loans.

-- 35 million of these borrowers may qualify for student debt relief under the CARES Act of 2020.
+- More than 35 million of these borrowers may qualify for student debt relief under the CARES Act of 2020.*